Last Updated on August 18, 2020 by Inspire Malibu

 - Chronic liver disease related to alcohol and drug abuse among middle-aged men is on the rise

-- Fatalities from drugs, alcohol and suicide among whites from all education groups, not just low-income, have surged
+- Fatalities from drugs, alcohol, and suicide among whites from all education groups, not just low-income, have surged

 Deaton and Cases’ findings are considered a “bombshell” in the healthcare community.
-CMS, the federal agency that controls the largest bank of health data, however, won’t allow researchers to follow up on Deaton and Cases’ results.
+However, CMS, the federal agency that controls the largest bank of health data, won’t allow researchers to follow up on Deaton and Cases’ results.
 This makes it nearly impossible to understand the role of substance abuse in the American health care system.

 The Centers for Medicare and Medicaid Services have responded to the scientific outcry by claiming it’s a privacy issue.
 Citing a 1987 ruling, the agency has said that researchers must get an individual’s consent to use their information in a study.
-Not only did this contradict the way CMS had been handling data for decades, very few, if any, researchers have the resources to obtain consent from millions of people.
+Not only did this contradict the way CMS had been handling data for decades, very few if any, but researchers also have the resources to obtain consent from millions of people.

 Because of the enormous amount of stigma associated with addiction, some believe the Centers for Medicare and Medicaid are acting out of good intentions.